 Place all sample material into a U.S. No. 30 mesh sieve over a discard bucket.
 Empty the contents of the sample into the sieve slowly, making sure not to lose any of the sample material.
-The formalin or non-formalin based fixative (if used) should go through the sieve and collect in the bucket.
+The formalin or non-formalin-based fixative (if used) should go through the sieve and collect in the bucket.
 Once the sample is finished draining, pour the waste formalin or fixative into the proper container.
-Follow proper safety protocols (personal protective equipment, ventilation and handling) when handling samples preserved with formalin or non-formalin based fixatives.
+Follow proper safety protocols (personal protective equipment, ventilation and handling) when handling samples preserved with formalin or non-formalin-based fixatives.

 Gently rinse the sample material with tap water.
 Carefully inspect any large debris (leaves, plants, twigs, shells) for organisms, place organisms into sieve, then discard large debris.
 A lighted magnifier may be used for this process.
 Wash fine debris (silt, mud) through the (U.S. No. 30 mesh) sieve.